WETA-TV: Analog-to-digital conversion

-WETA-TV shut down its analog signal, on UHF channel 26, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 27.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 26.
+WETA-TV began broadcasting a digital television signal on UHF channel 27 in May 1999, as the first publicly demonstrated digital multicast signal in the Greater Washington area.
+The station shut down its analog signal, on UHF channel 26, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The digital signal continued to broadcast on its pre-transition UHF channel 27, using virtual channel 26.
+On July 29, 2019, during the FCC repack, WETA relocated from channel 27 to channel 31.